mattkatz/cc-pypa-poetry-mkdocs/docs/tutorial.md

     machine.
 Otherwise, remove it from tox.ini and pyproject.toml (search python3.x then remove it).

-## Step 5: Create a GitHub Repo
+## Step 5: Create an upstream remote repo

-Go to your GitHub account and create a new repo named `my-package`, where `my-package` matches the `project_slug` from your answers to running cookiecutter.
+Go to your GitHub or GitLab account and create a new repo named `my-package`, where `my-package` matches the `project_slug` from your answers to running cookiecutter.

+### GitHub

 Then go to repo > settings > secrets, click on 'New repository secret', add the following
  secrets: